RAG-Pull: Turning Retrieval into a Code-Injection Channel via Invisible Unicode Perturbations: Attack Design and Experiments

-\paragraph{\textbf{Retrieval}} For each of the three attack scenarios described in Section~\ref{sec:problem-statement-attacker-model}, we apply perturbations to either the query, the target, or both.
-Every query in the dataset, as well as each selected target snippet, is perturbed according to the scenario.
-Differential evolution is run with a population size of 32 and a maximum of 3 iterations.
+\myparagraph{Perturbation and retrieval} We evaluate several perturbation lengths: CyberNative at 10\%, 20\%, and 30\%, and Java/Python Alpaca at 50\%.
+The differential evolution for perturbation uses a population size of 32 and a maximum of 3 iterations.
+We also evaluate a \emph{random perturbation} baseline at uniformly sampled positions, with the same evaluation budget (64 candidates), to quantify the benefit of guided optimization.
 Retrieval is then performed against the full set of safe snippets in the corresponding dataset.
 We measure attack success by computing the percentage of cases in which the perturbed adversarial target appears within the top-$k$ most similar snippets returned by the retriever, where $k \in \{1, 3, 5\}$.
-We test multiple perturbation budgets: CyberNative at 10\%, 20\%, and 30\%, and Java/Python Alpaca at 50\%.
-For CyberNative targets, results are reported using the best case across budgets, i.e., the minimum rank achieved for each perturbed query/target.